 DVSc DipVetAn MVetClinStud PhD FACVSc FASM

-Richard Malik graduated from the University of Sydney in 1981 and spent his first year training in anaesthesia and intensive care at Sydney University Veterinary Teaching Hospital.
-This was followed by a PhD in the Department of Pharmacology at the John Curtin School of Medical Research (ANU).
-Dr Malik then moved to the Neurobiology Research Centre at the University of Sydney studying the development of neuromuscular connections.
+After graduating from the University of Sydney in 1981 he trained in anaesthesia and intensive care at Sydney University Veterinary Teaching Hospital, followed by a PhD in the Department of Pharmacology at the John Curtin School of Medical Research (ANU).
+Richard then moved to the Neurobiology Research Centre at the University of Sydney studying the development of neuromuscular connections.
 In 1987 he returned to the Department of Veterinary Clinical Sciences as its first Resident in Small Animal Medicine.
 He remained in the vet school for 16 years in varying capacities and was the Valentine Charlton Senior Lecturer in Feline Medicine from 1995 to 2002.
-Richard works as a consultant for the Centre for Veterinary Education, various private clinics in the eastern suburbs of Sydney and also for the RSPCA.
-He is also involved in a large number of collaborative research projects in both pure and applied research.
-He is passionate about all aspects of feline medicine, and has a special focus on treating common diseases using new therapeutic regimens.
-He also has a farm, with many pets including horses, sheep, goats and alpacas.
-Richard is an Adjunct Professor of Small Animal Medicine at Charles Sturt University.